lorynmason/BYOB/contributing.md

 ### Get it

-If you're planning on contributing code to the project (which we [LOVE](CONTRIBUTING.md)), it is a good idea to begin by forking this repo using the `Fork` button in the top-right corner of this screen.
+If you're planning on [contributing](contributing.md) code to the project, it is a good idea to begin by forking this repo using the `Fork` button in the top-right corner of this screen.
 You should then be able to use `git clone` to copy your fork onto your local machine.

     `git clone
     `git clone https://github.com/lorynmason/BYOB.git``